Lindt8/PHITS-Tools/paper.md

 any arbitrary irradiation schedule from any radiation source.

-The modules presented here automate the time-consuming task of extracting the numerical results (and metadata) from PHITS/DCHAIN simulations and organizes them into a standardized format, easing and expediting further practical real-world analyses.
+The modules presented here automate the time-consuming task of extracting the numerical results and metadata from PHITS/DCHAIN simulations and organizes them into a standardized format, easing and expediting further practical real-world analyses.
-The modules also provide a variety of functions for some of the most common analyses one may wish to perform on PHITS/DCHAIN simulation outputs.
+They also provide functions for some of the most common analyses one may wish to perform on simulation outputs.